-The University adheres to definitions of authorship provided by the UK Research Integrity Office (March 2017)11 which states that 'authorship should be restricted to those contributors and collaborators who have made a significant intellectual or practical contribution to the work.
+The University adheres to definitions of authorship provided by the UK Research Integrity Office's Code of Practice for Research (March 2017) which states that 'authorship should be restricted to those contributors and collaborators who have made a significant intellectual or practical contribution to the work.
 No person who fulfils the criteria for authorship should be excluded from the submitted work.
-Authorship should not be allocated to honorary or "guest" authors (i.e those that do not fulfil criteria of authorship).
+Authorship should not be allocated to honorary or "guest" authors (i.e., those that do not fulfil criteria of authorship)'.1

-All staff and research degree students will have access to Worktribe12 to record their research profile and research activities.
+All staff and research degree students will have access to Worktribe to record their research profile and research activities.
 This will include publications, other research outputs, news, events, and measures of external recognition.
 This information is made publicly available on the University website.
 It is important that the Universities guidelines on authorship are maintained in this information to prevent misrepresentation.